status-im/open-bounty/README.md

 # Status Open Bounty

-Allows you to set bounties for Github issues, paid out in Ether.
+Allows you to set bounties for Github issues, paid out in Ether or any ERC-20 token.

 More information:
 https://wiki.status.im/Status_Open_Bounty